 The core benefit?
 AI can process massive amounts of data in seconds.
 It can optimize routes between attractions, flag cheaper flight combinations, or surface boutique hotels that match a dozen niche preferences.
 It spots connections humans might overlook (especially at midnight while juggling 12 browser tabs).

-Planning a trip used to mean juggling 17 browser tabs and one mild existential crisis (usually at midnight).
-Now, it’s more like having a digital co-pilot—think Jarvis from Iron Man, but for your vacation.
+Planning a trip used to mean juggling 17 browser tabs and one mild existential crisis, usually happening at midnight.
+Now you’ve got a digital co-pilot, think Jarvis from Iron Man, but for your vacation.
+It’s a different beast entirely.

 Phase 1: The “Dreaming” Stage

-Here, broad brainstorming means generating multiple viable options before committing.
-You’re not booking yet—you’re exploring.
-AI can compare weather patterns (September shoulder season is typically less crowded, per UNWTO tourism data), typical daily costs, and cultural highlights in seconds.
+Broad brainstorming means generating multiple viable options before committing.
+You’re not booking yet, you’re exploring.
+AI can compare weather patterns in seconds.
+September shoulder season is typically less crowded, per UNWTO tourism data.
+It’ll show you typical daily costs.
+Cultural highlights.
+Everything at once.
+What used to take hours of clicking through travel blogs now happens in one search.

 Some travelers argue this removes spontaneity.
-Fair.
-But brainstorming doesn’t kill magic—it prevents decision fatigue (and that “why didn’t we think of that?” regret).
+Fair enough.
+But brainstorming doesn’t kill magic, it prevents decision fatigue.
+It kills that “why didn’t we think of that?” regret.

 Phase 2: Structuring the “Bones”